Tools4everBV/HelloID-Conn-Prov-Target-Ysis/README.md

 > [!TIP]
 > How to configure:
-> 1. Make sure `Discipline` is added in the field mapping and the option `Use in notifications` is on.
+> 1. Make sure `Discipline` is added in the field mapping.
 > 2. Go to Business Custom events, create a new custom event.
 Select the Ysis connector, action `Account update` and add a condition with field `Discipline` is updated.
 > 3. Go to Notifications Configuration, create a new notification.
 Select your Ysis custom event.
 Import the [_conditional-notification.mjml_](./conditional-notification.mjml) template.
 >